mtokovarov/Non-Uniform-Isolation-Forest/README.md

 An instance of TreeGrower has to be passed to the constructor of IsolationForest.
 The type of TreeGrower defines the type of Isolation Forest.

 An instance of TreeGrowerBasic can have a DataPreparator - a class implementing the method "prepare_data" - can be potentially used for preprocessing of train data.
 Default value is None - no preprocessing applied.

+The file generatingDatasets.py contains the definition of auxiliary class used for generation of artificial datasets with specified parameters.
+A generated dataset is built of n spherical clusters and outliers located in between the clusters.
+The dataset is built in a unite hypercube with the main diagonal ((0,0,…,0)^k,(1,1,…,1)^k ), where k is the number of dimensions.

+The example of using DatasetGenerator class as well as testing modified and original algorithms is presented in the file test_gaps.py.